linshixun/astivetoolkit/README.md

 ./assembly
 ```

-The script will generate the Astive Server and the SDK.
+NOTE: The script will generate the Astive Server and the SDK.
 You can find the assemblies in folder 'dist'.

 ## Author